-Criteria
+Quality Criteria

-- Clear links and contribution to the PCP - 2.
-Well-developed project idea and clear methodology - Evidence of need - 4.
+- 1. Clear links and contribution to the PCP - 2.
+Well-developed project idea and clear methodology aligned to the PCP - Evidence of need - 4.
 Cost effective budget with eligible items - 5.
 Strength of partnership working - 6.
 Confidence in monitoring measures and ability to deliver